 Students are not allowed to sell or trade items at school.
 The school should not be used as a place for distributing items sold outside the school.
-Any such items will be held at the school office for a parent to get.
+Any such items will be held at the school office for a parent to pick up and a could result in a disciplinary action.